Region reaps coal severance windfall

-The state announced Monday that more than $15 million in excess coal severance tax money will be allocated to 49 counties and 122 cities that are qualified to receive funds from the Local Government Economic Assistance Fund.
+The state announced Monday that more than $15 million in excess coal severance tax money is being allocated to 49 counties and 122 cities that are qualified to receive funds from the Local Government Economic Assistance Fund.

 Sixteen area cities will receive amounts ranging from $315.80 in Whitesville to $32,761.07 in Owensboro.